 The Ward Family Heart Center at Children's Mercy Kansas City is one of the higher-volume pediatric heart centers in the nation.
 Patients benefit from the expertise of board-certified pediatric cardiologists and cardiovascular surgeons, bio-engineering laboratories, hybrid-capable cardiac catheterization laboratories, and dedicated support during and after treatment.
-Our commitment to clinical research and innovation makes us one of the best pediatric heart care providers in the nation.
+Our commitment to clinical research and innovation has helped us earn recognition as one of the top cardiology and heart surgery programs in the nation by U.S. News and World Report.

 Pediatric Heart Surgery Outcomes